Skip to main content

 ParameterTypeAccount typesDescription

-price_matchstrUSDT/COIN FuturesSet one of Binance's priceMatch modes (see table below) to delegate price selection to the exchange.
-When provided, Nautilus omits the limit price in the API call so Binance can compute the working price.
+price_matchstrUSDT/COIN FuturesSet one of Binance's priceMatch modes (see Price match section below) to delegate price selection to the exchange.
 Cannot be combined with post_only or iceberg (display_qty) instructions.

 Valid priceMatch values for Binance Futures: